DBinnema/CookieBot/README.md

 # Cookie Bot
 Bot for cookie clicker: https://orteil.dashnet.org/cookieclicker/

+A Python bot that automates gameplay in [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/) using screen capture, OCR, and input automation.

+---
 ##Instructions
 1. Open a new cookie clicker game.
 2. run cookie clicker with the maincookie visible in web browser
 3. cookie clicker will run untill 'q' is held

-# Cookie Clicker Automation Bot

-A Python bot that automates gameplay in [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/) using screen capture, OCR, and input automation.

 ---

 ## Features